FINNGEN/fganalysis-r/README.md

 ## Installation

-You can install the package from the local directory using the following command:
+You can install the package from the local directory using the following command after installing `devtools` package:

 Need to make precompiled packages of everything for sandbox.